 5. They Create Social Ties

 Having a dog would increase the chances of forming new bonds with your neighbors and fostering potential romantic encounters.
 As a bonus: people in a couple are less prone to illnesses than singles, making your pooch a real asset for staying healthy.

 Children with pets also benefit from the social aspect that their animal brings to them: they would indeed bond more easily with other children or adults.
-The animal helps the child to socialize, hence their positive influence on autistic children.
+The animal helps the child to interact and form strong bonds, hence their positive influence on some autistic children.

 6. They Help Keep Us Fit

 Dog owners walk an average of 30 minutes more per week than people who don’t.
 So walking your dog 20 minutes a day, five days a week, could help you lose 6 pounds in a year.